Arrondissement of Ajaccio: History

-Ajaccio itself was founded by the Genoese in 1492, from an earlier Roman settlement.
-They built a citadel to defend against the invasions along the Barbary Coast.
-It came under French occupation briefly in the 16th century before being sold by Genoese permanently in 1768.
+Ajaccio was first mentioned in a letter by Pope Gregory I in the 7th century CE.
+The Genoese took control of it in the late 13th century, and built a citadel along the Barbary Coast in 1492.
+It came under French occupation briefly in 1553 before being returned to the Genoese six years later.
+It was permanently ceded by the Genoese to the French, following the Treaty of Versailles in 1764.
 It is also notable as the birthplace of Napoleon Bonaparte in 1769, and his family home remains a significant historical site.
 The arrondissement of Ajaccio was established in 1800 as part of the then-department of Liamone.
 From 1811 to 1976, it formed an arrondissement of the department of Corse.
 Following administrative changes in 1976, it became an arrondissement of the department of Corse-du-Sud.
 In March 2017, the commune of Olivese was transferred to Ajaccio from the arrondissement of Sartène.

 Geography

 Ajaccio is an arrondissement (district) in the department of Corse-du-Sud in the French territorial collectivity of Corsica.
 It stretches across an area of 2224 km2, encompassing the western coastal region around the Gulf of Ajaccio and extending inland across Corsica’s rugged mountain massifs.